jsmolka/blog/content/posts/horizons/index.md

 > Now you'll never be good enough<br>

 He acts tough and confident, but doesn't even believe it himself.
 He will always be the _replica of a runner-up_, destined to be second, _never be good enough_.

+> Go on then, Icarus, take your turn<br>
+> You always fly right up until it burns<br>
+> Your wings you never could change<br>
+> Always the victim, into the flames again<br>
+> Go on then, Icarus, take your turn<br>
+> You'll never go through thеm<br>

+He refuses to change and repeats the same mistakes over and over again, but blames the world around him for his failure, destined to repeat the cycle, forever the victim.

 ### Earthrise
 <!--